 Things for Parents to Know:

-Don’t travel with others outside your household.
+Limit/avoid travel with others outside your household.
 While carpooling is usually super fun, it’s just not a safe way to get to and from practice right now.

 We need to cover our nose and mouth on the way to and from the water.
 This can be with a mask, but it can also be done by pulling your rash guard up and over your nose/mouth on the way up and down.
 Our intention is to build social trust between differing households and in the community.
 Our instructors are all vaccinated for the protection of ourselves, students, and community at large.

-Make sure your kids understand the importance of social distancing, and are willing to be conscious of distance.
+Make sure your kiddos understand the importance of social distancing, and are willing to be conscious of distance.
 While instructors will be enforcing and reminding students of safe practices, students must be willing to cooperate for them to work.